marcolunardi/RepData_PeerAssessment1/PA1-template.md

 ## [1] "Filled-in Dataset, total steps per day: Mean= 10765.64 , Median= 10762"
 ```

 The above values of mean and median are slightly lower but pretty close to those computed for the original dataset.
-The overall impact of imputing missing data is not quite evident.
+The overall impact on frequency distribution of imputing missing data is not much heavy.
 It clearly increases the frequencies of values around the mean, but the shape of the frequency distribution remains quite similar to that of the original dataset.

 ## Are there differences in activity patterns between weekdays and weekends?